omkarbihani/BiqBinParallel/README.md

 Please check the following Python files to find how to setup biqbin solver through Python

-- `run_example.py`: Example on how to run the default version of biqbin.
+- `biqbin_maxcut.py`: Example on how to run the default version of biqbin.
-- `run_heuristic_example`: Example on how to inject your own heuristic function into biqbin
-- `run_qubo_example`: Example on how to run QUBO instances on biqbin and transform the solution back to a QUBO solution
+- `biqbin_qubo.py`: Example on how to run QUBO problem.

 ---